Responsibilities for ARIA Award Recipients- Award Disbursements

 ARIA Library Research Workshops: Preparing for a Research Assistantship

-In this workshop students learn skills that they will use immediately and throughout their academic and professional careers.
-By the end of the workshop ARIA students will have:
+This workshop is designed to equip students with practical skills they can apply immediately and continue to use throughout their academic and professional careers.
+By the end of the workshop, ARIA students will:

 - Develop advanced library research skills, including advanced search skills and citation management